 In 2013, she was a British Research Council Kluge Fellow at the Library of Congress, Washington, D.C.
 Her work has been published in Medical Humanities and the Journal for Literary and Cultural Disability Studies.
 She is also Founder and Primary Co-Ordinator of the Disability on Screen Network (DOSN) and Project Officer for Silents Now, a public engagement project helping contemporary audiences to rediscover silent cinema in new ways.

 Dr. Silvia Bergamini

-Silvia Bergamini is a Short-Term Postdoctoral Fellow at the Leeds Humanities Research Institute (LHRI).
-During the fellowship she will be writing an article on Marked Syntax in Leonardo Sciascia's Late Works: Polemic Argumentation, based on her PhD thesis.
+Silvia was a Short-Term Postdoctoral Fellow at the Leeds Humanities Research Institute (LHRI).
+During the fellowship she wrote an article on Marked Syntax in Leonardo Sciascia's Late Works: Polemic Argumentation, based on her PhD thesis.

 Silvia graduated in Humanities (Lettere) from the University of Bologna in 2007, with a BA thesis on Maps, Labyrinths, Fortresses: Il Conte di Montecristo by Italo Calvino.
 She obtained her MA in Italian Linguistics and Literary Civilization, also from the University of Bologna, in March 2010 (with Distinction).
 Her MA thesis investigated The Interdicted Language in the Trilogia del Gallismo by Vitaliano Brancati (1907-54).